C3 AI: History

+On May 8, 2026, Thomas Siebel returned as the CEO of the company, while Ehikan became the president.

 IPO

 C3 AI held its initial public offering (IPO) on 9 December 2020, listing its Class A common stock on the New York Stock Exchange (NYSE) under the ticker symbol AI.
 The company priced its 15.5 million shares at US $42.00 per share, expecting to raise approximately US $651 million in gross proceeds.

 Concurrently, Spring Creek Capital (affiliated with Koch Industries) and Microsoft purchased US $100 million and US $50 million, respectively, in a private placement at the IPO price.

 The offering was led by Morgan Stanley, J.P.
 Morgan, and BofA Securities as lead underwriters, with Deutsche Bank Securities, Canaccord Genuity, JMP Securities, KeyBanc Capital Markets, Needham & Company, and Piper Sandler serving as co-managers.

-C3 AI reported that it would use the net proceeds from the offering for general corporate purposes, including working capital, operating expenses, capital expenditures, and potential acquisitions.

 On November 25, 2020, prior to the IPO, the company executed a 6-for-1 reverse stock split of its common and preferred stock.

 C3 AI implemented a dual-class share structure in which Class A common stock had one vote per share, while Class B common stock had 50 votes per share.
 Following the IPO, CEO Tom Siebel and related entities controlled the voting power of all Class B common stock, and approximately 33.29% of outstanding capital stock, controlling approximately 71.96% of the voting power.
 As of April 30, 2025, Siebel and related entities owned approximately 87.8% of Class B common stock and approximately 19.4% of outstanding Class A common stock, controlling approximately 52.4% of voting power.

 C3 AI's shares more than doubled on their first day of trading, closing at US$92.49 on 9 December 2020 at a market capitalization of US$8.9 billion.
 Several days later, the stock reached its all-time high close of US$177.47 on 22 December 2020, and the following day it touched an intraday high of US$183.9.
+Since then the shares prices have fallen and as of June 2024 they were nearly 74% below their first day of trading.
+In February 2026 shares of C3 AI were trading at US$10.40.

 Following their IPO C3 AI faced market skepticism and criticism, including that Siebel liquidated shares worth hundreds of millions of dollars in the months after the IPO.